kakwa/puppet-auto_update/README.md

 A puppet module setting-up daily auto-update your Debian/CentOS (or any yum/aptitude based distribution).

 Blind update is risky, if you use this module in production, you're crazy ☺.
-But it could ease maintenance of non-critical infrastructures (like your developpement plateforms).
+But it could ease maintenance of non-critical infrastructures (like your developpement platforms).

 Description
 -----------